m-hahn/linguist245/docs/README.md

+# Documentation

-This directory will contain the documentation of Michael's project.
+This directory contains the documentation of the project.